fabiocozzolino/fabiocozzolino.github.io/_posts/2019-02-28-using-csharp-8-on-Visual-Studio-2019-for-Mac-Preview.md

 > **Note** Most of the C# 8.0 language features will run on any version of .NET, but a few of them, like Async streams, indexers and ranges, all rely on new framework types that will be part of .NET Standard 2.1

-# UPDATE Visual Studio 2019 Preview 3 for Mac
+# UPDATE Visual Studio 2019 for Mac Preview 3
-With the [recently released Preview 3](https://devblogs.microsoft.com/visualstudio/visual-studio-2019-for-mac-preview-3/), you can set the C# language to Preview directly on project options:
+With the [recently released Preview 3](https://devblogs.microsoft.com/visualstudio/visual-studio-2019-for-mac-preview-3/), you can set the C# language to `Preview` directly on project options:
 <p align="center">
   <img src="/assets/img/vs-preview-csharp8.png" alt="Visual Studio 2019 Preview 3">
 </p>